East StreetSouth MoltonDevon, EX36 3BZTel: 01769 573101

-Both East St Surgery and South Molton Health Centre provide a Minor Injury Service to their own patients and temporary residents, i.e. holidaymakers during normal surgery opening hours.
-You do not need an appointment to visit the Minor Injury Unit at the GP practices.
+We provide a Minor Injury Service to our own patients and temporary residents, i.e. holidaymakers during normal surgery opening hours.
+You do not need an appointment to visit the Minor Injury Unit at the practice.

 Many people go to Barnstaple Accident and Emergency (A&E) with Minor Injuries when they could be treated more quickly locally.

 In A&E, staff must give priority to serious and life threatening conditions, so if you go there with a Minor Injury you may have to wait a long time to be seen.